evan-hatley/Basic-Logo-Maker/README.md

 ## Testing

 I tested this project through trial and error, adjusting the shapes as needed, as well as adding additional data through the shapes.js module.
+I also tested creation success using jest for success/fails on specific parameters, ie a green circle, blue triangle, or black square.

 ## Questions

-  I can be reached by email at eahatley@gmail.com, as well as Github at evan-hatley.
+  I can be reached by email at <eahatley@gmail.com>, as well as Github at evan-hatley.
+A link to a video example can be found [here](https://drive.google.com/file/d/1xP33m0R3hoMcJaJmxbg_vCWDYG1UF-XE/view).